dansinker/tacofancy/README.md

 tacofancy
 =========

-This is a community-driven taco repo.
+This is a community-driven taco recipe repo.
 Please fork and submit your own recipes, because the more there are, the more delicious it gets.
 I'll probably write more here soon.

 This repository contains a few different directories: